 - Agencies (CAA, WME, Paradigm)

 Revenues from album sales, digital downloads, streaming services, concert tickets, merchandise, and other sources get divided among these key players plus a few smaller ones.
-But revenues are divided in ways that lack transparency and leave little for the recording artists — about 15 percent of the label share.
+But revenues are divided in ways that lack transparency and leave little for the recording artists — about 15% of the label share.

 Just how complicated are things?
-For a song that becomes a worldwide hit, there might be 700,000 different lines of revenue, and a lot of it may never reach the people who deserve it.
+For a song that becomes a worldwide hit, there might be 700,000 different lines of revenue and a lot of it doesn’t reach the people who deserve it.